QuinnKenison/houndpit/README.md

 # houndpit
-A match schedule display system for the TechHOUNDS pit monitors.
+A web app (to be deployed on techhounds.com) which will display FRC match schedules and que times on monitors in the pit.